The Girl Who Goes

 Holiday Trip Review: Germany, Austria, and Italy

-A couple of weeks ago, I returned back to Madrid after the most ambitious Eurotrip I’d planned in years.
-I think the only other one that comes close was when I went to Dublin, Stockholm, Copenhagen, and Amsterdam with friends over 10 days while studying abroad.
-This time, while Matt was visiting for the holidays, we spent nearly two weeks traveling through Germany, Austria, and Italy.
+Over Christmas break in 2019-2020, I undertook my most ambitious Eurotrip I’d planned in years!
+I think the only other one that had come close at that point was when I visited Dublin, Stockholm, Copenhagen, and Amsterdam with friends over 10 days while studying abroad.
+This time, while Matt was visiting me in Madrid for the holidays, we spent nearly two weeks traveling through Germany, Austria, and Italy.

 The majority of our trip consisted of train travel; our only flights were bookends as we traveled from Madrid to Munich, Germany, and from Bologna, Italy, back to Madrid.
 We traveled with only backpacks and used only our phones for our boarding passes and tickets.
 We stayed in Airbnbs the entire time — a total of 6 different ones, plus one overnight train.